Bartlebys/Bartleby/Documents/Swift.md

 # Bartleby's - Swift Stack

-You need perform `carthage update` before to be able to build.
+- You need perform `carthage update` before to be able to build.
+- You can alternatively only build the targets with: `carthage build  --platform macOS,iOS`

 [More about Carthage?] (https://github.com/Carthage/Carthage)